ZachSaucier/sveltekit-blog/src/lib/posts/2023/container-queries-and-units.md

 Stephanie Eckles wrote a more in-depth article about [using container query units for typography](https://moderncss.dev/container-query-units-and-fluid-typography/) that I highly recommend!

+## When to use media queries instead

+Content queries and units free us up from having to always use breakpoints that are tied to the layout.
+However, there are cases where you want content to update based on the layout!
+That's when you should still use media queries—so content can be updated across multiple components at the same time.

 ## Browser support

 Container queries for sizing [have pretty solid browser support](https://caniuse.com/css-container-queries) these days, as does [container units](https://caniuse.com/css-container-query-units).